ABM4ALL/Melodie/docs/html/_sources/installation.rst.txt

 Dependency Note
 ---------------
-The dependencies that related to functionalities of Melodie are listed below.
+The major dependencies that related to functionalities of Melodie are listed below.

 * Python >=3.8
 * numpy